 Students in F-1 status may accept employment under certain conditions.
-This web page is provided for informational purposes only.
-If you have questions about or would like to determine your eligibility for F-1 employment, please contact International Student and Scholar Services (ISSS).
+This page is provided for informational purposes only.
+If you have questions about or would like to determine your eligibility for F-1 employment, please contact us.

 As a student in F-1 status, you may work on-campus part-time (up to 20 hours per week) during the academic year, and full-time (over 20 hours per week) during official school vacation periods.
-Thus, you may only work 20 hours per week if summer is your first or last semester of enrollment at the University of Illinois.
-Please note that the University may have additional policies which limit the number of hours students may work on-campus during breaks - we recommend that you check with your HR representative if you have any questions.
+Thus, you may only work 20 hours per week if summer is your first or last semester of enrollment at the university.
+Please note that the university may have additional policies which limit the number of hours students may work on-campus during breaks - we recommend that you check with your Human Resources representative if you have any questions about additional restrictions.

 On-campus employment for F-1 students falls into three general categories: